- An exit strategy is your planned approach for repaying your bridging loan.

 Why is an exit strategy important?

 These loans aren’t generally affordable as a long-term loan, and the lenders aren’t looking to fund on that basis.
 As such, all parties are keen to ensure that the loan can be repaid in full and on time.
+For a deeper understanding of how this works, read our bridging loan example.

 Where your exit strategy fails, there are often default charges to pay, and some lenders charge high fees in this situation.